U.S. FTC tells firms flogging unproven COVID remedies to halt advertising

 The FTC said on Tuesday it had received 17,425 complaints related to COVID-19, of which 9,634 were for COVID-related fraud.
 Total fraud loss was $13.13 million, the agency said on its website.

-Los Angeles-based New Performance Nutrition’s web site said it counted among its customers a host of athletes as well as actor Christian Slater and singer Christina Aguilera.
+Los Angeles-based New Performance Nutrition’s website said it counted among its customers a host of athletes as well as actor Christian Slater and singer Christina Aguilera.

 New Performance and most of the other companies did not respond to a request for comment.